Weak topological phases in the presence of interactions: Results for the tenfold way

 We continue with the seven other real symmetry types and the two complex symmetry types. \begin{corollary}[Symmetry class D, $s = 0$] The free-to-interacting map for the groups of weak phases in Altland-Zirnbauer type D is:

 \end{corollary} \begin{litnote} Hughes~\cite[6m29s]{hughes_weak_2015} gives a classification of the weak free phases in these dimensions, modulo the band-counting $\Z_2$ subgroup.
-Freed-Hopkins~\cite[Example 2.3]{freed_invertible_2019} study class D phases on a torus in dimension $2$, and observe that the free-to-interacting map is an isomorphism in that dimension; this example is also studied by Ran~\cite{ran_weak_2010}.
+Freed-Hopkins~\cite[Example 2.3]{freed_invertible_2019} study class D phases on a torus in dimension $2$, and observe that the free-to-interacting map is an isomorphism in that dimension; this example is also studied by Ran~\cite{ran_weak_2010} and Rao-Sodeman~\cite[\S IV.C]{RS21}, whose results also agree with ours.
 The spin bordism groups used in \cref{tab:weak_real_s=0} were first computed by Milnor~\cite{Mil63}. \end{litnote} \begin{corollary}[Symmetry class BDI, $s = 1$] The free-to-interacting map for the groups of weak phases in Altland-Zirnbauer type BDI is:

 \end{corollary} \begin{litnote} \Cref{tab:weak_real_s=1} is in agreement with work of Xiao-Kawabata-Luo-Ohtsuki-Shindou~\cite{xiao_anisotropic_2023}, who study 3d class BDI weak phases and conclude that the three $\Z$-valued invariants of weak topological phases remain nontrivial in the presence of interactions.